DavidUmunna/procurement_api/README.md

 - **Authentication**:
   - Secure login with JWT-based authentication.
   - Role-based access control for admin and regular users.
+  -Check-auth middleware that helps authenticate users session status on every request

 - **File Uploads**:
   - Upload and manage files associated with purchase orders.
+  -Download of files also fromm the google cloud using file name  as reference

 - **Error Handling**:
   - Comprehensive error handling for all endpoints.